About Certification

 Why it is grounded in your own work

 A practitioner's effectiveness is directly related to the quality of their own relationship with their inner child.
-A practitioner whose own inner child feels safe, heard, and genuinely held brings that coherence into the sessions they hold; it communicates at the level of atmosphere, and the inner child of the participant reads it.
-This is why the course moves you through your own chapters before and as it asks you to demonstrate practice.
-The experience of being genuinely received — of having what you bring met with patient, non-directive witnessing — is the foundation of the capacity to offer the same to others.
+A practitioner whose inner child feels safe, heard, and genuinely held brings that coherence into the sessions they hold.
+It communicates at the level of atmosphere, and the participant's inner child reads it.

 The phenomenological stance